Booligoosh/codetheweb.blog/_posts/2017-11-29-two-months.md

 The problem is, _**over half of those users all came in one day!!**_

-Initially that might sound like a good thing, but that means that my users other than that one spike in traffic would be a lot less.
+Initially, that might sound like a good thing, but that means that my users other than that one spike in traffic would be a lot less.

 ### Demographics
 Here are the top 20 nationalities of users:
 ![My top 20 nationalities of users][ga-geo]{:.screenshot-white}
-A large portion of my page-views come from America, with Australia as the runner up.
-I live in Australia, so that probably biases the data, but other than that it is mostly accurate.
+A large portion of my page-views come from America, with Australia as the runner-up.
+I live in Australia so that probably biases the data, but other than that it is mostly accurate.

 ### Acquisition
 Here's how I gain my users: